rgautam320/Real-Estate/README.md

 -   (You also need to build React Application as it has been ignored in git and also need node_modules.)

+-   Note: You need to provide your Google Account Details in Settings File.

 OR You can simply go through the below link.

 ### Link: https://rgautam320-real-estate.herokuapp.com